bbaserdem/qmk_firmware/users/sbp/README.md

 * Board: 40percentclub/gherkin
 * Case: Acrylic Case (Smashing Acrylics)
-* Controller: Pro Micro
+* Controller: Proton C
-* Switches: Gateron Yellows
+* Switches: Novelkeys Creams
-* Keycaps: Random (Replace with blanck XDA)
+* Keycaps: Random

 The point of this is to act like a game/macro pad.
 Other than that; i just use this for bragging points.